ehharvey/lms-2024/wiki/development/Typical Development Workflow.md

 This page describes how development takes place here!
 # Overview
 * This project uses **weekly** sprints/iterations.
 Sprints are when code changes can happen and start on **Wednesday** and end on **Tuesday**
 * Changes occur through **pull requests only**.
 This means you cannot push straight to `main`.
-Instead, you will create a `git` branch, make changes there, and then create a pull request for others to review
+Instead, you will create a `git` branch and make changes there.
+This repository automatically creates a pull request for you :)
 * Work should be organised via **GitHub Issues**.
 This means that people should assign themselves to an issue before starting work.
 This is to prevent 2 people from working on the same thing!
 * Currently, Emil (@ehharvey) is the one creating issues and managing the direction of the project.
 As time goes on, this could change!
 # Process Specifics